gosexy/canvas/README.md

 ### Debian

 Debian has an old version of MagickWand (6.6.0), this binding was built against 6.7.x.
-Please check out the [squeeze branch](https://github.com/xiam/gosexy/tree/squeeze/canvas) to get a version that works on Debian Squeeze.
+Please check out the [squeeze branch](https://github.com/gosexy/canvas/tree/squeeze) to get a version that works on Debian Squeeze and probably other debian-based distros.
+This may not be required for Ubuntu.

 ### Arch Linux